dinarly/Story/README.md

 Safiyyah and Abdallah both smiled.

-Ai said: “Next we will learn about the Activation Function.”
+Ai said: “Next we will learn about the Activation Function — starting with the Threshold function.”

 ## Introduction to Quantum Mechanics